atgu/bge_analysis/imputation/glimpse_hail_batch/README.md

 This repo contains a set of Python scripts to run GLIMPSE2 in Hail Batch designed for data stored in the Terra Data Repository.
 It is intended to be the same implementation as the WDL pipeline developed by Michael Gatzen and Chris Kachulis available [here](https://github.com/broadinstitute/palantir-workflows/tree/main/GlimpseImputationPipeline).
 The workflow is as follows:

-1. Build Docker Image
+1. Build Docker Images
 2. Register Hail Batch Service Account in Terra
-3. Chunk and Split Reference Panel
+3. Chunk and Split Reference Panel (if not already done)
 4. Estimate the Optimal Machine Type and Sample Group Size
 5. Run Imputation
     - Run a first pass through all the data
     - Rerun any failed jobs
-    - Run cleanup if any checkpoints were generated
 6. Cleanup Temporary Files

 ## Differences Between Hail Batch and WDL Implementation